techniq/react-odata/README.md

 # react-odata

-React component to declaratively fetch data
+React component to declaratively fetch from OData endpoints

 ## Examples